-Ulundha vadai aka medhu vadai is a gluten-free South Indian savoury donut prepared using black lentils dough.
-Any feast or festival in South India is incomplete without making ulundha vadai; this traditional vadai is prepared for all special occasions or even on a normal day as an evening snack.
+Ulundha vadai aka medhu vadai is a gluten-free South Indian savoury donut prepared using black lentils.
+Any feast or festival in South India is incomplete without making ulundha vadai.
+This traditional vadai is prepared for all special occasions or can just be prepared as a snack any day.

 Ulundha vadai can be served as rasa vadai, sambar vadai or thayir vadai.

-For rasa vadai or sambar vadai we have to soak vadai in hot rasam (soup) or sambar (lentil gravy) for few minutes and for thayir vadai blend yogurt (half cup) & coconut chutney (1 tbsp) and pour over warm vadai.
+For rasa vadai or sambar vadai we have to soak vadai in hot rasam (soup) or sambar (lentil gravy) for few minutes, for thayir vadai blend curd (half cup) & coconut chutney (1 tbsp) and pour over warm vadai.
 Garnish with finely chopped onions and coriander leaves before serving.
-Please note that we need to prick holes using toothpick or fork so that it gets soaked quickly, evenly and completely.
+Please note that we need to prick holes using toothpick or fork before soaking so that it gets soaked quickly, evenly and completely.

 Now let us get into the ulundha vadai recipe:

 I tried a method that has never been followed by anybody (to my knowledge) for making fluffy lentil dough; I find this method useful specially for making in small quantities at home.
 I have been following this successfully for quite a long time.
 You can check the recipe below for making restaurant-style soft spongy vada with crispy golden skin.